 Feastday Highlights: The Familial Example of Sts.
 Monica and Augustine

 As August closes, we celebrate back-to-back memorials of famous mother and son, St. Monica and St. Augustine of Hippo.
-Here are some more "family feasts" for my family, as the 28th is my parents' wedding anniversary.
+These are some other of our "family feasts" for my family, as the 28th is my parents' wedding anniversary.
 Saints Monica and Augustine became the special intercessors for my parents and for our family.
-While our family focused on celebrating our parents' day, the family pair of saints provided much inspiration and intercession over the 49 years.
+While our family usually focused on celebrating our parents' day, the family pair of saints provided much inspiration and intercession over the 49 years.
 I have a few thoughts regarding their influence on our lives.

 Not much is known about Monica except through her son's writings.
 One aspect of her childhood explains her being a patron saint of alcoholics: